westerndigitalcorporation/RISC-V-Linux/README.md

 **riscv-linux-conf:**

 It contains the required Linux config file for this project.
 This needs to be copied to freedom-u-sdk conf directory.

 N.B.
 The Linux config file will only work for HiFive Unleashed board with a GPU card.
 You can't use this in a QEMU setup.
 Mainline kernel 4.19-rc2 should boot in QEMU without any issues.

 **riscv-linux:**

-It is based on 4.19-rc2 and contains all required drivers and couple of kernel hacks.
+It is based on 4.19-rc2 and contains all required drivers and a couple of kernel hacks.
 Here is the summary of out-of-tree commits:

 	-------------------------------------------------